-16.3 Multi-Threaded Concurrency Models
+18.3 Multi-Threaded Concurrency Models

-16.3.1 Threaded Clients and Servers
+18.3.1 Threaded Clients and Servers

-A threaded client uses two separate threads for each connection to a server, one for sending requests and another for receiving replies.
-This model has the advantage that oneway requests can be sent "in the background", i.e., without blocking the user thread execution.
+For a threaded client, outgoing requests are sent by the user thread, but a separate "receiver" thread for handling replies is allocated for each connection to a server.
 The separate receiver thread allows messages to be received and buffered for later retrieval by the user thread with DII operations such as get_response or poll_response.

-Like a threaded client, a threaded server uses separate threads for receiving requests from clients and sending replies.
+Like a threaded client, a threaded server uses a separate thread for receiving requests from clients, but sends replies in the dispatch thread.
 Additionally, there is a separate thread dedicated to accepting incoming connection requests, so that a threaded server can serve more than one client at a time.

 ORBACUS's threaded server concurrency model allows only one active thread in the user code.
 This means that even though many requests can be received simultaneously, the execution of these requests is serialized.
-This is shown in Figure 16.4.
+This is shown in Figure 18.3.
 (For simplicity, the "dispatch" arrows and the corresponding return arrows are omitted in this and all following diagrams.)
-In the example, the threaded server has two clients connected to it and thus two receiver threads (sender threads not shown).
+In the example, the threaded server has two clients connected to it and thus two receiver threads.
 First A calls f on the server.
 If, before f returns, B tries to call another operation g, this request is delayed until f returns.
 The same is true for A's call to h, which must wait until g returns.

-Figure 16.4: Threaded Server
+Figure 18.3: Threaded Server